Consumer Medicine Information

 Before you start to take it

-You are planning to start a family.
-This medicine may affect your fertility
+Tell your doctor if you are planning to start a family, as this medicine may affect

 Some medicines may interact with bicalutamide.
 These include: